 The Pennines form a natural barrier between Northwest and Northeast England but people have always needed to cross from one side to the other – from ancient times to the present day.

-This walk explores some of the routeways over and under the South Pennines in Saddleworth between Oldham in Lancashire and Huddersfield in Yorkshire.
+This walk explores some of the routeways over and under the South Pennines in Saddleworth between Oldham and Huddersfield.

 There were many engineering challenges to constructing routes across this difficult landscape of steep valleys and high moors.

 Walk in the footsteps of Roman soldiers, medieval monks and loaded pack horses.
 Trace the development of the road network from turnpike roads to a modern motorway.
 Discover how transportation became quicker and more efficient through the centuries.
 Find out how record-breaking canal and railway tunnels were constructed through the hills.
 See how leisure routeways contrast to industrial routeways.

 The landscape is full of evidence of routeways – fords and bridges, tunnels and cuttings, tracks and towpaths, locks and viaducts, coaching inns and toll houses.